My Great-grandfather Peter Gottfredson

 by Phillip B Gottfredson

-Peter Gottfredson, my grandfather, was a convert to the Mormon church and immigrated from Denmark.
+Peter Gottfredson, my great-grandfather, was a convert to the Mormon church and immigrated from Denmark.
 At the age of ten, while in route from Denmark onboard the John Boyd, he witnessed a brutal murder of a sailor.

 When they reached Illinois his mother died.
 His father, Jens, took the family to Ohio and left Peter alone to take care of his siblings.
 The children lived in a dug-out shelter for more than a year, while his father found work at a foundry making coal stoves.